mrworf/photoframe/README.md

 Once done, we need to install all dependencies

-`apt install apt-utils raspi-config git fbset python python-requests python-requests-oauthlib python-flask imagemagick python-smbus`
+`apt install apt-utils raspi-config git fbset python python-requests python-requests-oauthlib python-flask imagemagick python-smbus bc`

 Next, let's tweak the boot so we don't get a bunch of output